andrwbrntt/db-converter/README.md

 ## Disclaimer
-While Copilot via VSCode is utilized for educational and search purposes, the work itself is my own.
+While Copilot via VSCode was utilized for educational and search purposes, the work itself is my own.

-To aid learning, all autosuggestion features have been disabled.
+To aid learning, all autosuggestion features were been disabled.